 Is driving a manual worth it?

-Manual transmissions have 5 gears.
-And whichever gear you choose to use will depend on your terrain, and acceleration.
+Manual transmissions have five gears.
+And whichever gear you choose to use will depend on your terrain and acceleration.
 These are things that you won’t be able to learn, unless you have an experienced driver by your side.

 And yes, the learning process will be harder.
 There’s no denying that.

-Is it difficult to steal a manual car?
+Is it more difficult to steal a manual car?

 Featured Image Credit: Pixabay